-John Muir said, between two pines there is a doorway to a new world, I’m going to bet that if he was alive today, he’d add: not between two cell towers.
+John Muir said, “Between two pines there is a doorway to a new world.”
 There is so much to see in this world and sometimes the best way to experience it is to leave the cell phone behind and look…up, over and beyond the horizon line, looking up from the small device in your hands.

 2. Bring a film camera

 As a photographer, my work and my free time wandering this world can sometimes blur into one, creating unwanted pressure in a space where all I want to do is rewild myself and relax.
 One way I slow down and create a boundary between work and play is to bring a film camera.
 Because of this I stop thinking like a product photographer, hoping to capture the perfect photo and instead focus on capturing a moment that feels special.

 I think everyone can benefit from this, even if photography isn’t your work, it’s a nice way to remember: photos can be for yourself, not for the applause or the “like”.
 If carrying a camera just isn’t your thing- you can achieve this creativity and observation by bringing a notebook or a sketchbook.
 This creates a commitment to really looking, which again, brings a huge sense of presence.